 The Tick Studio approach to woven design is like no other in the industry.
 We start by building fibers with different mills around the world, then weaving those fibers into prototypes of tectonic structures emulating architecture, bringing the exterior inside.
 These structures are then manifested into commercially tested products for the Architecture and Design industry.

-Tick Studio maintains a daily 4:30pm EST meditation practice together on Zoom that is open to Vedic meditators and those interested in learning more about the practice.
+Tick Studio maintains a daily 3:30pm EST meditation practice together on Zoom that is open to Vedic meditators and those interested in learning more about the practice.
+Access our meditation schedule here.

 Jennifer McCollum Roberts